mountaincharlie/fretboard-trainer/README.md

 * The central Game Play section:
     * contains clear instructions for the game and the other two sections (Game Settings and Game Progress) to ensure the user understands the purpose of the site and the functions of each section as soon as they land on the page.
     * this section displays the Instructions screen, Check Answer screen and Score screen each with clear feedback for the user and buttons labelled specific to their function (e.g. the 'CHECK ANSWER' button to check if the right answer was selected or the 'NEXT QUESTION' button to generate and display the next question).
+    * default values are applied so that the user doesn't have to adjust any settings and can get started with the game straight away.
 * The Game Settings section:
     * remains unchanged during the game, but can be accessed by the user at any point.
     * dropdown boxes and checkboxes have been used instead of free typing inputs for the user.
 This is to both make it simpler and quicker for the user to adjust settings and also prevents the user inputting values which would break the game.